 - a.
-Promote Capital Letters to grow its membership, increase procurement, work with large scale landlords and manage the market - b.
-Deliver and publicise research on best practice in homelessness prevention services, including rough sleeping - c.
-Develop and publicise a borough led pan-London strategy to end rough sleeping. - d.
-Deliver and use research to lobby for sufficient homelessness funding. - e.
-Complete and agree new out of London placement advice with Essex and forge effective working relations with other affected out of London boroughs.
+See to completion the Rough Sleeping Next Steps Strategy and support boroughs in their work to find move on accommodation and appropriate support - b.
+Promote Capital Letters to grow its membership, increase procurement, work with large scale landlords and manage the market. - c.
+Deliver and publicise research on best practice in homelessness prevention services, including rough sleeping, focusing on the shared learning following the CV-19 crisis - d.
+Work with the GLA and boroughs to take a more strategic approach to rough sleeping following the CV-19 crisis, building on emergent partnerships, and developing a new approach to service delivery, - e.
+Deliver and use research to lobby for sufficient homelessness funding, especially in the light of the increased pressure on services following the CV-19 crisis and the need to accommodate NRPF clients. - f.
+Complete new out of London placement advice with Essex and forge effective working relations with other affected out of London boroughs.
 Support LGA out of area placement work nationally.

-4 Enabling borough placemaking and planning
+9.4 Enabling borough placemaking and planning